esesmuedgars/IdeaKit/README.md

 ### Unit test best practices

-When was the last time you've refactored and optimized your unit tests a not just added a new case?
+When was the last time you've refactored and optimized your unit tests and not just added a new case?
 [Antoine van der Lee](https://twitter.com/twannl) in his [article](https://www.avanderlee.com/swift/unit-tests-best-practices) shares his rules for writing clean unit tests.

 ### Caching in Swift